 About Arkansas Crystal: How hard is quartz crystal?

-The hardness of a crystal is measured on what is called the Moh’s scale.
+The hardness of a crystal is measured on what is called the Mohs Scale of Hardness.

 This is a scale that goes from one to ten with softest (number one) being talc and hardest (number ten) being diamond.

-Quartz ranks in at number seven on the Moh’s scale of hardness.
+Quartz ranks in at number seven on the Mohs scale.

 About Arkansas Crystal: What about clarity?